 Being able to print sounds so simple and yet it’s technically quite the challenge for reasons we won’t bore you with.
 This does mean that none of the three have a perfect printed solution.

-In our opinion Coral have the weakest print option, with Hostfully probably edging out TouchStay in design, but it’s a close call!
+In our opinion Coral have the weakest print option, with Hostfully and TouchStay doing a pretty decent job of presenting the information in a clean design.

 TouchStay additionally offers a custom design service if you don’t like the built in solution.
 Prices are around $100, depending on the amount of content.
 We’ll take your digital book and place it in a choice of four designs.